yongseongkim/yongseongkim.github.io/blog/2019-01-19-alphago-lee/index.md

 `Humans select a diverse beam of promising moves, whereas RL potimizes for the single best move`

-<small>출처: Mastering the game of Go with deep neural networks and tree search</small>
+출처: Mastering the game of Go with deep neural networks and tree search

 ## Evaluation